ciur/papermerge/README.md

 In general rewriting application from scratch is dubious adventure.
-However, because Papermerge 2.0 had too many design flaws - maintenance of which, in short and long term is a serious pain - I've decided, for good or ill, to rewrite it.
+However, because Papermerge 2.0 had too many design flaws - maintenance of which, in short and long term is a serious pain - we've decided, for good or ill, to rewrite it.

 As result Papermerge 2.1 was born.
 Although they look